zach-capalbo/vartiste/src/toolkit/Readme.md

 ## Physics playground

-The [aframe-vartiste-toolkit physics playground](https://glitch.com/edit/#!/fascinated-hip-period?path=index.html%3A1%3A0) is a good example of using the toolkit for things other than painting and drawing, and the best example of the [physics](#physics.js) components so far.
+The [aframe-vartiste-toolkit physics playground](https://glitch.com/edit/#!/fascinated-hip-period?path=index.html%3A1%3A0) is a good example of using the toolkit for projects other than painting or drawing.
+It's also the best example of the [physics](#physics.js) components so far.

 # Source Code

-For information, you can also read through the source code:
+For more information, and to better understand VARTISTE, you can also read through the source code:

 [https://gitlab.com/zach-geek/vartiste/-/blob/release/src/vartiste-toolkit.js](https://gitlab.com/zach-geek/vartiste/-/blob/release/src/vartiste-toolkit.js)